 And so many versions to try.
 There are German and Russian versions where cabbage is combined with veggies and simply dressed with a combination of oil and vinegar.

 And the recipe I grew up with, is a Classic Southern Coleslaw Recipe, using buttermilk, mayo, sugar and vinegar.

-The latest version I’ve tried is for Hawaiian Slaw.
+The latest version I’ve tried is for Pineapple Slaw.
 Pineapple chunks and fine diced jalapeno make fine partners for the mayonnaise, buttermilk based vinegar dressing.